iTwin/itwinjs-core/docs/learning/Capabilities.md

 [iModel Connectors](.\imodel-connectors.md) read data from external formats and *connect* it into an iModel.
 They create ChangeSets that are sent to iModelHub.

-## Application and User Settings
+## User Preferences

-Use the [Settings API](./frontend/settings.md) to save information outside of an iModel.
+Use the [User Preference API](./frontend/preferences.md) to save information outside of an iModel.

-- ✔️️ User
 - ✔️️ Application
-- ✔️️ Project
+- ✔️️ iTwin
 - ✔️️ iModel

 Examples:

 - ✔️️ Saved Views
 - ✔️️ Section Definitions
-- ✔️️ User Preferences and Persistent State

 ## User Interface